PulseWaves/Specification/specification.rst

 This empty AVLR record *MUST* directly follow the pulse records and it must be the first AVLR in case there are multiple AVLRs.
 It does not carry a payload but is used to mark the end of the appendable list of AVLRs.
 This is needed as the exact number of AVLRs may not be specified in the header and needs to be discovered by parsing all AVLRs starting at the end of the file until this one is readed.
 This Record ID makes no sense when used with an VLR.

-Pulse Description Records:
+Pulse Descriptor:
 ------------------------------------------------------------------------------

 User ID: 	                    PulseWaves_Spec

 Record ID: 	                    n (where 100,000 <= n < 116,384)

-The Pulse Description Record describes the scanner system that the pulse originates from and the sampling(s) of the pulse's outgoing and/or returning waveform(s).
+The Pulse Descriptor describes the scanner system that the pulse originates from and the sampling(s) of the pulse's outgoing and/or returning waveform(s).
 For example, the outgoing waveform with 32 samples and the returning waveform with 256 samples.
 Waveforms can also be sampled with multiple sensors.
 For example, the outgoing waveform with 40 samples and the returning waveform with two sensors of different sensitivity both at 480 samples.
 Waveforms can also be sampled with multiple discontinuous segments.
-For example, three successive segments for the returning waveforms, the first with 80, the second with 160, and the last with 80 samples, ... etc.
+For example, three successive segments for the returning waveforms, the first with 80, the second with 160, and the last with 80 samples, ... etc. A Pulse Descriptor consists of a "Pulse Description Record" that is immediately followed by a variable number of "Sampling Description Records".

-.. csv-table:: Pulse Descriptor Record
+.. csv-table:: Pulse Description Record
     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10